elupus/hass_nibe/README.md

 _While this component can be installed by HACS, it is not included in the default repository of HACS._

 1. Add this repository as a custom repository inside HACS settings.
-Mak sure you select `Integration` as Category
+Make sure you select `Integration` as Category.
 2. Install the component from the Overview page.

 ### Git installation